MaksymT17/aquamarine/readme.md

 #### Restrictions:
 _Commercial usage of sources added in this repo is forbidded without agreement with author of idea._

-_Activity with usage of current SW, which can be recognized as vialations of privacy laws also not allowed._
+_Activity with usage of current SW, which can be recognized as vialotions of privacy laws also not allowed._

 _For quesstions or suggestions: benzin.pump@gmail.com_